kangashley/backtrack/README.md

 ## Requirements

-- [ ] Are we using a Linux-based system, a command-line interface, and Computer-Assisted Software Engineering (CASE) tools (ex: version control systems, documentation tools, issue trackers) to manage this project and develop software?
+- [x] Are we using a Linux-based system, a command-line interface, and Computer-Assisted Software Engineering (CASE) tools (ex: version control systems, documentation tools, issue trackers) to manage this project and develop software?
   - Operating system:
-    - Ashley: MacBook Pro (Mid 2012, 64-bit), Ubuntu 18.04.1 LTS
+    - Ashley: MacBook Pro (Mid 2012, 64-bit), Ubuntu 18.04.1 LTS, macOS High Sierra
-    - Jazmin: MacBook Air (Early 2015, 64-bit), Linux Mint 19 "Tara"
+    - Jazmin: MacBook Air (Early 2015, 64-bit), Linux Mint 19 "Tara", macOS Mojave
-  - Version control: git with GitHub
+  - Version control: git with GitHub, Glitch Rewind
   - Project management: [GitHub Kanban project board](https://github.com/kangashley/254-project/projects/1)
-- [ ] Are we communicating effectively?
+- [x] Are we communicating effectively?
   - Weekly check-ins and temperature checks on how we feel about our tasks and workloads have been helpful.
-- [ ] Are we contributing to a code base to (a) solve a problem we've identified, (b) facilitate the performance of a difficult task, _or_ (c) provide functionalities that are missing in other applications?
+- [x] Are we contributing to a code base to (a) solve a problem we've identified, (b) facilitate the performance of a difficult task, _or_ (c) provide functionalities that are missing in other applications?
+  - Our project's features explore questions we've had from the start, including: How might we improve our music listening experiences?
+How might we interact with data as music listeners and developers?
-- [ ] Are we designing code that can adapt to changes in code dependencies?
+- [x] Are we designing code that can adapt to changes in code dependencies?
-  - Refactoring `server.js` involved upgrading the Node.js dependency in order to use new JavaScript features (async/await, destructuring).
+  - Refactoring `server.js` involved updating the Node.js version in order to use new JavaScript features (async/await, destructuring).
+Using Glitch as our development playground enabled us to simply update `package.json` (instead of running commands with a package manager) and see the fruits of those updates instantly.
-- [ ] Are we documenting code that the open source community can easily understand and use?
+- [x] Are we documenting code that the open source community can easily understand and use?
+  - Making code more readable and data less invisible regardless of expertise have motivated our efforts to refactor code like JavaScript "callback hell", include comments with links to references, and utilize debugging tools like `console.log`.
+We've also included in this README a work-in-progress contributor's guide to making contributions in code and other forms.
-- [ ] Are we using an appropriate [open source license](https://choosealicense.com/licenses/) based on the libraries we've used and how we want our project to be used?
+- [x] Are we using an appropriate [open source license](https://choosealicense.com/licenses/) based on the libraries we've used and how we want our project to be used?
+  - Backtrack is a remix of a project under the [MIT License](https://choosealicense.com/licenses/mit/) and respects the preservation of the original copyright and license notices.